claire-codes/blog-com/_posts/2015-09-14-leedshack.markdown

 ### You don't need a team to enter the hack

 Solo hackers are welcome, and you might even meet people to team up with when you arrive.
-I teamed up with a couple of guys from work and shared all the ~~pain~~ fun of pushing and pulling on a Git repo with them.
+I teamed up with a couple of guys from work and shared all the <del>pain</del> fun of pushing and pulling on a Git repo with them.

 ## Hack Misconception #4